partharock/marrow_mcq_prod/README.md

 ## Notes

 - You can extend it with more features like animations, fetching questions from a network source, and more polished UI elements.

+## License

+This project is released under a dual-license model.

+### Open-Source License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+You can use, distribute, and modify this software under the terms of the GPLv3.
+A copy of the license is included in the `LICENSE` file.

+Under the GPLv3, any derivative work you create must also be licensed under the GPLv3.

+### Commercial License

+If you wish to use this software in a proprietary, closed-source application, you must obtain a commercial license.
+Please contact us for more information on obtaining a commercial license.